-My journey could have ended April 2017, and my friends and peers would still have gone on to live their lives.
-So, I feel an enormous sense of gratitude that I get to be here to witness these monumental life moments for my closest friends and family.
+My journey could have ended in April 2017, and my friends and peers would still have gone on to live their lives.
+I feel an enormous sense of gratitude that I get to be here to witness these monumental life moments for my closest friends and family.

 This time that I’ve been given fills me with immense gratitude because it was almost ripped from me.
 Albeit, through my own fault, but ripped nonetheless.
 I like the idea of growing gratitude in times of hardship.